Saturday, 10 March 2018

 Pre-heat oven, always bake with both top and bottom heat with fan assisted.
 To make sure your cake to succeed even better.
 It is best to use an oven thermometer and you'll always have the exact temperature of your oven in mind.

-1) Heat the butter in a saucepan, over low heat, Add a pinch of sea salt, milk and sugar until it dissolves.
-Turn off the heat, sift the cake flour, add the egg yolks and mix by hand until just combined. do not over mix!
+1) Melt the butter in a saucepan, over low heat.
+Add a pinch of sea salt, milk and sugar until it dissolves.
+Turn off the heat, sift the cake flour, add the egg yolks and mix by hand, less than 25 times until just combined. do not over mix!

-2) In a separate bowl, Whisk (B) egg whites until foamy then squeezing a little lime or lemon juice and add sugar a little bit at a time, beating until to a thick and stiff peak stage, about 3-5 minutes.
+2) In a separate bowl, Whisk (B) egg whites until foamy then adding cream of tartar, or squeezing a little lemon juice. add sugar a little bit at a time, beating until stiff peaks, the peak stands straight up when the beaters are lifted from the mixture about 3-5 minutes.

-3) Using a whisker, and turn the small amount of egg whites into the batter, mix well and then turn back the batter into the whites, the most important part here is not to stirring and carefully folding is gentle mixing technique until just incorporated.and use a spatula and smooth the surface.
+3) Using a whisker, and turn the small amount of egg whites into the batter, mix until just combined and then turn back the batter into the whites.
+The most important part here is not to stirring and carefully folding is gentle mixing technique until just incorporated.
+Use a spatula and smooth the surface.
 Bang the cake pan a few times and get the air bubbles out of your cake batter.

-5) To prepare a water bath.
+4) To prepare a water bath.
 Pour enough cold water in a larger pan.
-Bake in preheated oven 150°c for 18 minutes - cupcakes.
-9 inch cake pan - 45 minutes or until the cake is set in the centre.
+Bake in preheated oven 100°C - 150°C for 50 minutes.
 Baking time it will depend on the size of your cake pan.
-Rest in the oven at least 10 minutes.

-1) Be careful not to get the saucepan hot because the oil will burn.
+1) Be careful not to get the saucepan hot because the melted butter will burn.

 2) For guaranteed results it's important to follow exactly this recipe and baking at the right temperature is important.
 It's recommended to use an oven thermometer.